astropy/astropy/README.rst

 |NumFOCUS| |Donate|

 The Astropy Project is sponsored by NumFOCUS, a 501(c)(3) nonprofit in the United States.
-You can donate to the project using the link above.
-This donation will support our mission to promote a sustainable, high-level code base for the astronomy community, open code development, educational materials, and reproducible scientific research.
+You can donate to the project using the link above, and this donation will support our mission to promote a sustainable, high-level code base for the astronomy community, open code development, educational materials, and reproducible scientific research.

 License
 =======

 Astropy is licensed under a 3-clause BSD style license - see the `LICENSE.rst <LICENSE.rst>`_ file.

 .. |Actions Status| image:: https://github.com/astropy/astropy/actions/workflows/ci_workflows.yml/badge.svg